gasnew/cedar/api/README.md

 ## About

-This project uses [Feathers](http://feathersjs.com).
-An open source web framework for building modern real-time applications.
+This project uses [Feathers](http://feathersjs.com), an open source web framework for building modern real-time applications that is touted as transport-agnostic.
+This means we can define each REST endpoint once but get to call into it using both HTTP (via [express](https://expressjs.com/)) and WebSocket (via [Socket.io](https://socket.io/)).
+This repo was originally built with the [Feathers CLI](https://docs.feathersjs.com/guides/basics/generator.html), which can serve other useful functions such as generating service templates and setting up authentication.

+This directory contains the Cedar backend, an HTTP/WebSocket API for running CRUD operations on and hooking into events related to rooms, musicians, audio, etc. We use Redis as a database because it is very fast and scalable, at the expense of being extremely permissible DB-schema-wise.
+One goal of the layout of this repo (namely using TypeScript and defining our own Redis client interface) is to help us impose some structure on the data from the application level.

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3.

 1. Make sure you have [NodeJS](https://nodejs.org/),
    [yarn](https://yarnpkg.com/getting-started/install), and
    [redis](https://redis.io/) installed.

 2. Install your dependencies